-During the surgery, a healthy blood vessel is taken from either your chest, arm, or leg and used as a connector to other arteries in your heart, forming a diversion that bypasses the blockage.
+During the surgery performed by a cardiothoracic surgeon, a healthy blood vessel is taken from either your chest, arm, or leg and used as a connector to other arteries in your heart, forming a diversion that bypasses the blockage.

 When should I see a specialist for coronary artery bypass surgery?

 You can see a specialist for your heart condition.
 You and your specialist can decide whether coronary bypass surgery or another artery-opening procedure, such as coronary angioplasty or coronary stent implantation, is right for you.

 · Your chest pain is severe and is due to several narrowed arteries such that your heart is unable to get sufficient oxygen even at rest.